 Hui Shi

-Hui Shi (; 370–310 BCE), or Huizi (; "Master Hui"), was a Chinese philosopher during the Warring States period.
+Hui Shi (; 370–310 BCE), or Huizi (; "Master Hui"), was a Chinese philosopher and prime minister of the Wei state during the Warring States period.
 A representative of the School of Names (Logicians), he is famous for ten paradoxes about the relativity of time and space, for instance, "I set off for Yue (southeastern China) today and came there yesterday."
-Said to have written a code of laws, Hui was a prime minister in the state of Wei.
+He is said to have written a code of laws.
 Provided by Wikipedia

 1. 1